-This is especially important if you run a water-intensive business like an Edmonton spa massage center.
+This is especially important if you run a water-intensive business like a spa clinic.
 First you should install low flow water taps and shower heads that shut off automatically.
 Then you should think about getting new low flow toilets or at least putting a balloon in the toilet tank of your old toilet.
 Don't waste tap water on your lawn.
 If you have a roof, set up rainwater collection bins that you can use to water your landscaping.
 If you don't have a roof, you can set up a greywater collection system that's as simple as a bucket by the sink that will water your plants just as well.

 Recycling is something everyone does these days but reusing is actually more environmentally friendly.
 Reuse office items instead of throwing them away.
 Fix rather than replace.
 If you're doing a renovation, you can actually design the new interior for Photography Ottawa using recycled items like carpeting made from old bottles and sofas constructed from discarded clothing.
 Buy recycled office materials like copy paper and notebooks whenever possible, or at least get items that can be reused, like metal water bottles instead of plastic ones in the vending machine.